Unless we ourselves are The Barbarians …

 Waiting for the Barbarians in a Garbage Time of History and MAGADU — Kubla Khan, Xanadu & the 2024 American presidential election extended our series Spectres & Souls, which followed the 6 January Insurrection in Washington and the inauguration of Joseph Biden as the 46th President of the United States.

 Over years, the insights of Chris Hedges, essayist, journalist, commentator, have added uncompromising clarity to our work.
 Below, we reproduce The Politics of Cultural Despair, an essay published by Hedges in the immediate aftermath of the 2024 US presidential election.
-After an ‘intervention’ by the inimitable Jonathan Pie, we reprint The Dawn of the Trump Era, an analysis by Yascha Mounk, a writer and academic known for his work on the crisis of democracy, who we first met in A Monkey King’s Journey to the East.
+After an dyspeptic ‘intervention’ by the inimitable Jonathan Pie, we reprint The Dawn of the Trump Era, an analysis by Yascha Mounk, a writer and academic known for his insights into the crisis of democracy, who we first met in A Monkey King’s Journey to the East.

 Fuck around and find out.